RRZE-HPC/TheBandwidthBenchmark/README.md

 `THREADBLOCKSIZE` **always takes precedence** when determining kernel execution parameters:

 1. The program first attempts to launch kernels with the given `THREADBLOCKSIZE`.
 2. It then checks whether the GPU can support the requested `THREADBLOCKPERSM` with that block size.
 3. **If the target `THREADBLOCKPERSM` is achievable** given hardware limits and the selected `THREADBLOCKSIZE`, the program uses it.
-4. **If not**, the program automatically falls back to the *maximum feasible* blocks per SM for the given thread block size.
+4. **If not**, the program automatically falls back to the _maximum feasible_ blocks per SM for the given thread block size.

-## Support for clang language server
+## Support for clangd language server

 The Makefile will generate a `.clangd` configuration to correctly set all options for the clang language server.
 This is only important if you use an